 At most retail gasoline stations, three octane grades are offered, 87 (regular), 89 (mid-grade), and 91-93 (premium).
 The higher the octane number, the more resistant the gasoline mixture is to knock.
 The use of higher octane fuels also enables higher compression ratios, turbocharging, and downsizing/downspeeding—all of which enable greater engine efficiencies and higher performance.
 Currently, high-octane fuel is marketed as ‘premium,’ but automotive manufacturers have expressed interest in raising the minimum octane pool in the United States to enable smaller, more efficient engines.
-Doing so would increase vehicle efficiency and lower greenhouse gases through decreased petroleum consumption.
+Doing so would increase vehicle efficiency and lower greenhouse gasses through decreased petroleum consumption.

 For more information, click here.